eWaterCycle/infra/README.md

   shared-data-disk.yml
 ```

-Runnig this script will download all data files to /mnt/data and upload them to dcache.
+Running this script will download all data files to /mnt/data and upload them to dcache.

 ## Sync dcache with existing folder elsewhere